apnex/labops/README.md

 ### 3. `rke` node
 - Builds upon **2**, and provisions Kubernetes suitable for single-appliance use
-- All-in-one k8s node suitable for local microservices deployment
+- All-in-one k8s node useful for local microservices deployment
 - Batteries included - support for Service Type=LoadBalancer and Dynamic PVCs

 Get the iso here: